 Sleep is important for everyone, but especially for teens.
 Experts recommend that the average teen get between 8.5 and 9 hours of sleep each night, so the days end just in time for teens to get a good night of sleep.

 Weekends include opportunities for teens to connect with family through a call or teletherapy session, participate in off-site group activities, enjoy time to themselves, or work on homework.
 Family time, fun time, and time to oneself is an integral part of the weeks’ activities and aids in a balanced healing process.
 We want to make sure teens are feeling refreshed and recharged going into each new week.

-The main focus during weeks three and four is relationships.
-Teens will take a closer look at the importance of boundaries, types of communication, identifying support systems, dating, and familial relationships.
+The main focus of week two is relationships.
+Your teen will take a closer look at the importance of boundaries, types of communication, identifying support systems, dating, and familial relationships.

-During weeks five and six, teens focus on cognitive function and emotional wellness.
-These weeks include topics like brain development, mindfulness, forgiveness, acceptance, healing from trauma, nutrition, emotional regulation, and self-expression.
+Topics for this week include things like adolescent brain development, mindfulness, forgiveness, acceptance, healing from trauma, nutrition, emotional regulation, and self-expression.